Fredrik Johansson's website

 - A fast algorithm for reversion of power series, 2011 preprint, to appear in Mathematics of Computation

 My most well-known project is probably mpmath, a Python library for arbitrary-precision floating-point arithmetic with support for numerical approximation of special functions, integrals, infinite series, etc. Notably, the library of special functions with full support for complex arguments and arbitrary-precision evaluation may be the most extensive in any currently available open source library, comparable to Mathematica and Maple (see DLMF).
 The mpmath library has been cited in numerous publications.
 I started mpmath in 2007 and have written the majority of the code (various other people have made significant contributions).

 I'm a coauthor (since 2010) of FLINT, a C library for computational number theory, with emphasis on asymptotically fast polynomial arithmetic.
-My work includes general optimization, power series functions, exact linear algebra, number-theoretic special functions, general optimizations to the code, and other features.
+My work includes power series functions, exact linear algebra, number-theoretic special functions, general optimizations to the code, and other features.
 I have a page with some benchmarks.
 Coauthor (about 1/3 of the code), joined 2010.